synedra/katacoda-scenarios/node-stargate/step5.md

-# Exploring Stargate APIs from the command line - GraphQL
+# Exploring Stargate APIs from the command line - Document API

 In this section you will use our httpie configuration to take a look at the Stargate APIs.
 In this section we will use the Document API.
 This API deserves a little more explanation, as it is not what you might think of as a standard Cassandra database.
 In this API, you give the database JSON objects and can then work with them based on their contents.
 This database model doesn't require a schema, it just has the documents you put in there, which are placed in collections that you define.